★ 5.0 Google

 • 1996

-Mundy & Associates opens its doors at 311 Holderrieth Boulevard.
+Mundy & Associates opens at 311 Holderrieth Boulevard.

-Mundy & Associates opened its doors at 311 Holderrieth in 1996.
+Mundy & Associates has served Tomball and northwest Houston since 1989 — and from 311 Holderrieth Boulevard since 1996.
 We're honored to practice law in a place built by someone who dedicated his life to serving this community.
 That's a tradition we take seriously every day.

-Sources: "A Tribute to Tomball: A Pictorial History" (1982), Spring Creek County Historical Association; Houston Chronicle Centennial Biography (2005); Harris County Appraisal District records.
+Sources: "A Tribute to Tomball: A Pictorial History" (1982), Spring Creek County Historical Association; Houston Chronicle Centennial Biography (2005); Harris County Appraisal District records; City of Tomball official correspondence (1996); Tomball Sun, August 14, 1996.

 📍 311 Holderrieth Blvd, Tomball, TX 77375